spotDL/spotify-downloader/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)
 [![Gitter Chat](https://badges.gitter.im/ritiek/spotify-downloader/Lobby.svg)](https://gitter.im/spotify-downloader/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-- Downloads songs from YouTube in an MP3 format by using Spotify's HTTP link.
+- Download songs from YouTube in different format like MP3, M4A, FLAC, and OGG by using the Spotify link.
-- Can also download a song by entering its artist and song name (in case if you don't have the Spotify's HTTP link for some song).
+- Also, download a song by entering its Artist and Song name (in case If you don't have the Spotify link for some song).
 - Automatically applies metadata to the downloaded song which includes:

-  - `Title`, `Artist`, `Album`, `Album art`, `Lyrics` (if found either on [Genius](https://genius.com/)), `Album artist`, `Genre`, `Track number`, `Disc number`, `Release date`, and more...
+  - `Title`, `Artist`, `Album`, `Album Art`, `Lyrics` (if found on [Genius](https://genius.com/)), `Album Artist`, `Genre`, `Track Number.`, `Disc Number`, `Release Date`, and more...

-- Works straight out of the box and does not require you to generate or mess with your API keys (already included).
+- Works straight out of the box and does not require you to generate or mess with any API keys (already included).

 Below is how your music library will look!